Reviews You Can Rely On

 For those seeking a quality, portable, and durable tablet jam-packed with kid-friendly content, the Kids Fire 8 is an excellent option.
 Its smaller size, thick case, long runtime, and ample storage make it great for use on the go, especially for younger kiddos.
 We can see families traveling with this tablet and sharing it amongst children and adults of all ages.
 The ability to create individual profiles means little brother can view his curated list of Bluey, Baby Shark, and Paw Patrol while mom can get her drama on rewatching Breaking Bad.
 Plus, it has a wallet-friendly price that won't turn your head away.

 While the Amazon 8 Kids is one of our top picks, it does have some downfalls.
 It has an incredible runtime but requires four hours to fully charge.
-However, it turns on as soon as it is plugged in so younger, impatient users won't be too bothered.
+However, it turns on as soon as it is plugged in, so younger, impatient users won't have to wait too long.
 Moreover, its resolution and camera are not on par with the Fire 10, but are still of high quality considering the intended audience.
 Lastly, as with all Amazon tablets, the sheer amount of content can be difficult to navigate and curate.
 We found the Downloads or Time by Activity tabs helpful in sifting through the clutter.
 Based on our testing, this tablet is suited for children of all ages, though due to its smaller size, it excels when placed in smaller hands.
 If you are looking for a mini version at a budget price, check out the Fire 7 Kids.
 Despite the smaller screen size, the Fire HD 8 Kids does not sacrifice quality and is a tablet we highly recommend for young children or the whole family.

 Read More: Amazon Fire HD 8 Kids review